Ajfriel86/HangManGame/README.md

 ![Right Letter](./documentation/correct_letter.png)

- 4. Winning or Lossing the Game
+ 4. Winning or Losing the Game

 - Losing the Game: